Travis Jankowski Player Props: Rangers vs. Red Sox

-Travis Jankowski -- batting .444 in his past 10 games -- will be in action for the Texas Rangers versus the Boston Red Sox, with Brayan Bello on the mound, on July 5 at 7:10 PM ET.
+Travis Jankowski -- hitting .429 in his past 10 games -- will be in action for the Texas Rangers against the Boston Red Sox, with Kutter Crawford on the hill, on July 6 at 7:10 PM ET.

 Travis Jankowski Game Info & Props vs. the Red Sox